ericgitonga/utilities/file-renamer/README.md

 # Sequential File Renamer

-A cross-platform utility for batch renaming files with sequential numbering and consistent file extensions.
+A cross-platform utility that makes batch renaming files simple, consistent, and powerful.

 ## Overview

-Sequential File Renamer allows you to quickly rename multiple files with a consistent, sequential naming pattern.
-It's ideal for organizing photos, documents, or any collection of files that would benefit from a uniform naming scheme.
+Sequential File Renamer allows you to rename multiple files with a consistent naming pattern, automatically adding sequential numbering with adaptive padding.
+It's ideal for organizing photos, documents, and any collection of files that need a uniform naming scheme.

 ## Features

 - **Sequential Renaming with Adaptive Padding**
-  - Single digit padding for fewer than 10 files (e.g., photo_1.jpg)
+  - Single digit padding for fewer than 10 files (photo_1.jpg)
-  - Double digit padding for 10-99 files (e.g., photo_01.jpg)
+  - Double digit padding for 10-99 files (photo_01.jpg)
-  - Triple digit padding for 100+ files (e.g., photo_001.jpg)
+  - Triple digit padding for 100+ files (photo_001.jpg)

 - **File Selection Flexibility**
   - Process entire directories at once